devloperdevesh/agentmesh/CODE_OF_CONDUCT.md

 Community members are expected to:

-- communicate respectfully
+- communicate respectfully and professionally
 - provide constructive technical feedback
-- assume good intent during discussions
+- assume positive intent during discussions
-- remain open to review and suggestions
-- respect differing technical opinions
+- respect different technical approaches and opinions
+- accept feedback and participate in healthy review processes
-- focus discussions on the problem being solved
+- keep discussions focused on improving the project
-- support a collaborative development process
+- help new contributors understand project architecture and standards

-Professional disagreement is expected and encouraged when supported by technical reasoning.
+Technical disagreement is encouraged when supported by reasoning, evidence, and respectful discussion.

 ---

 # Unacceptable Behavior

-The following behavior is not acceptable within the project community.
+The following behaviors are not acceptable within the FaultPlane community:

-- personal attacks
+- personal attacks or targeted harassment
-- harassment or intimidation
+- discriminatory or abusive language
-- abusive or discriminatory language
+- intimidation or threatening behavior
-- trolling or intentionally disruptive behavior
+- trolling or intentionally disruptive discussions
-- repeated off-topic discussions
+- repeated unrelated conversations in project channels
-- sharing private information without permission
+- publishing private or confidential information without permission
-- knowingly submitting malicious code
+- submitting malicious code or intentionally harmful changes
-- spam or promotional content unrelated to the project
+- spam, scams, or unrelated promotional content

-Contributors are expected to maintain a professional standard of communication at all times.
+Contributors are expected to maintain professional standards across all project interactions.

 ---

 # Scope

-This Code of Conduct applies to all project spaces, including:
+This Code of Conduct applies to all FaultPlane community spaces, including:

 - GitHub issues
 - pull requests
 - discussions
+- code reviews
 - documentation contributions
 - project communication channels
-- community events organized by the project
+- community meetings and events

-It also applies when an individual is representing the project in public.
+It also applies when representing FaultPlane in public technical discussions or community activities.

 ---

 # Community Standards

-Healthy technical communities are built on collaboration.
+A strong engineering community is built through collaboration and trust.

-Contributors should strive to:
+Contributors should aim to:

 - write clear and respectful comments
-- provide actionable review feedback
+- provide actionable code review feedback
-- explain technical decisions with evidence
+- explain technical decisions with context and evidence
+- follow project contribution guidelines
-- keep discussions focused on implementation
+- keep discussions focused on engineering outcomes
-- help new contributors understand project conventions
+- support contributors learning the system

-Technical excellence and respectful communication are equally important.
+Technical quality and respectful communication are equally important.

 ---